 In a nutshell, it's Walmart's version of Amazon Prime.
 In other words, a subscription service that includes next-day (or even same-day) delivery of items sold by Walmart, including groceries, electricals and other goods.

 Walmart already offered a service called Delivery Unlimited.
 This cost $98 a year (or $12.95 if paying monthly) and meant you didn't have to pay for each individual grocery delivery.
-It launched last year and quickly spread to 1400 stores across the US.
+It launched in 2019 and quickly spread to 1400 stores across the US.